 Underwriters will be concerned with the date of diagnosis, what medications are being taken, gastrointestinal bleeding, and the current state of healing.
 Unless you have other health concerns, ulcers should not result in a life insurance denial.

-See more: Life insurance approval with ulcers.
+See more: Life insurance with Ulcers.

 Believe it or not, most life insurance companies will look at an applicant’s weight and factor that into their decision.
 They will typically use the Body Mass Index (BMI) as a gauge.